-The theme for this year’s conference is Facing the future: are you ready? with presentations on topics including safety through innovation, the modern driver and utilising crash data.
+The theme for this year’s conference was Facing the future: are you ready? with presentations on topics including safety through innovation, the modern driver and utilising crash data.

-This year delegates will have the opportunity to choose from a range of breakout sessions in the afternoon covering areas such as routing and journey planning, electric vehicles, managing young drivers, trucks – new vehicle standards, vans – the future of delivery and recruitment and driver training.
+This year delegates had the opportunity to choose from a range of breakout sessions in the afternoon covering areas such as routing and journey planning, electric vehicles, managing young drivers, trucks – new vehicle standards, vans – the future of delivery and recruitment and driver training.